 There is a total of 250 Brattle staff and principals who work from 8 offices in the United States, Canada, Spain, Italy, and the United Kingdom serving a number of industries, including electric power, financial institutions, natural gas and petroleum, telecommunications and media, and healthcare.
 The work they perform for clients is high profile, extremely niche, and includes sensitive government work.
 Hence, a key strategic focus on Washington, DC.
 This focus allows them to nab the last spot at #10 on our list of top consulting firms in Washington DC.

 The type of work you will get to do at the Brattle Group in DC involves offering sophisticated capabilities in economic modeling, econometrics, and financial analysis.
 Brattle Group teams appear before courts, governments, and arbitration panels around the world.
 The DC office offers a great company culture, and management is very supportive of personal goals – consistently finding ways to help consultants identify and reach them.

 The projects are extremely interesting, and even though the firm is small, it is highly respected.
 Brattle consultants have shared their insights in countless academic papers, books, articles, and reports, which have appeared in magazines, newspapers, and journals all over the world.
 It is a great place to start a career – most consultants who work here are offered jobs from big consulting firms.
 Some comparable firms include Analysis Group, Inc., Charles River Associates, and NERA Economic Consulting.

-Honorable Mention List of firms in Washington, DC
+Honorable Mention List of Boutique Firms in Washington, DC

 Avascent: Headquartered in Washington, DC, Avascent is a strategy and management consulting firm serving clients operating in government-driven markets – either private contractors or government organizations.